Skip to table of contents

 Skip to main content

-4.6 - Academic and Professional Progress
+5.6 - Academic and Professional Progress

-Updated: 8/11/2023
+Updated: 6/1/2026

 The College of Dentistry uses a progressive 3-tier system of reviewing and making decisions regarding the advancement of students: 1) the individual course director; 2) the Periodic Assessment Committee (PAC); and 3) the Dean of the College of Dentistry.

-Periodic Assessment Committees: The function of the Periodic Assessment Committees (PACs) is to assess the academic progress and professionalism of each student in the context of published University of Oklahoma Health Sciences Center progression policies, College of Dentistry academic progression policies, and documentation of completion of course requirements as specified in the syllabi as well as the student’s overall transcript.
+Periodic Assessment Committees: The function of the Periodic Assessment Committees (PACs) is to assess the academic progress and professionalism of each student in the context of published University of Oklahoma Health Campus progression policies, College of Dentistry academic progression policies, and documentation of completion of course requirements as specified in the syllabi as well as the student’s overall transcript.
 These assessments shall result in recommendations from the PAC to the Dean of the College of Dentistry pertaining to students’ advancement in the program, and may include:

 1. Advance to the next semester in good standing